 Yes, you need an Internet provider because a VPN doesn’t grant you access to the Web on its own.
 Instead, it works within your existing Web connection.

 Are VPNs Hard to Use?

-Are VPNs and Proxies The Same?
+Are VPNs and Proxies the Same?

-No, they are not the same – even though VPNs and proxies are two technologies that have the same root.
-However, these days, VPNs and proxies are two separate technologies that re-route your Web traffic for different purposes.
+These days, VPNs and proxies are two separate technologies that re-route your Web traffic for different purposes.
 The main difference is that your communication over a VPN is encrypted, while your communication over a proxy isn’t.

 However, in some specific cases, it’s possible to use VPNs and proxies together.

 We hope that you liked our comprehensive guide trying to answer the question of – what is a VPN?
 If you have any questions for us, make sure to post them just below.
 And finally, thank you for reading!